 Getting Going: On August 26, 2022, my wife Donna and I left Buffalo, NY in our 2019, 159’ Ram Promaster for our first big van life expedition.
 Some things were planned and some were not.
 The planned things included: people we were going to visit, sites we were going to see and a family wedding in Montrose, Colorado.
 Also planned was our daughter Caroline, who lives in Los Angeles, meeting us in Colorado and Donna flying home because of work after the wedding while I drove Caroline back to L.A.

-The big unplanned thing was when I would be returning home after I got Caroline back to L.A.
-Also unplanned, and this started when we left Buffalo, was where we were going to sleep every night.
-We had a vague idea of ending our days at free dispersed camping sites, maybe a Walmart parking lot or two which they graciously allow and regular pay campsites along the way.
+The big unplanned thing was when I would be returning to Buffalo after getting Caroline back to L.A.
+Also unplanned, and this started as soon we hit the road, was where we were going to sleep every night.
+We had a vague idea of ending our days at free dispersed camp sites, maybe an occasional Walmart parking lot which they graciously offer to RV community and regular pay campsites along the way.

 We eventually settled on the Campendium app.
 It had simple sorting devices that included: distance and ratings; the type of land: if it was public or overnight parking, an RV Park or just a dump station.
 It also included the cost, along with reviews, cell phone availability, and the GPS location that you could send to your phone and more.
 Best of all it was accurate.